Dark Spots on Hands: Complete Treatment Guide

 What causes dark spots on hands?

-The primary cause is cumulative UV exposure—accounting for 80-90% of hand dark spots.
-Years of sun exposure from driving, walking, and outdoor activities trigger melanin clusters called solar lentigines.
+The main cause is years of UV exposure — accounting for 80-90% of hand dark spots.
+Sun exposure from driving, walking, and outdoor activities triggers melanin clusters called solar lentigines.

-Other causes include natural aging, hormonal changes, post-inflammatory hyperpigmentation from injuries, and genetics.
+Other causes include natural aging, hormonal changes, dark marks from injuries, and genetics.

-Unlike facial spots, hand spots accumulate because we rarely apply sunscreen to hands—making prevention critical.
+Unlike facial spots, hand spots build up because we rarely apply sunscreen to hands — making prevention critical.

 How long does it take to fade dark spots on hands?